You are on our United Kingdom site

 – Trade union changes: simplifying trade union recognition process and electronic and workplace balloting

-– Trade union changes: duty to inform workers of their right to join a trade union; strengthening trade unions’ right of access; new rights and protections for trade union reps, and extending protections against detriments for taking industrial action (among other public sector specific changes)
+– Trade union changes, including: duty to inform workers of their right to join a trade union, strengthening trade unions’ right of access, new rights and protections for trade union reps, extending protections against detriments for taking industrial action (note that the relevant provisions come into force on 18 February 2026 but require regulations setting out the “prescribed detriments”, which is anticipated later following consultation) and other public sector specific changes

 – Tightening tipping law

-– Procurement – two tier code (public sector)
+– Procurement – two tier workforce code (public sector)

-In 2027– Gender pay gap and menopause action plans
+– Gender pay gap and menopause action plans (mandatory)

 – Introducing a power to enable regulations to specify steps that are to be regarded as “reasonable”, to determine whether an employer has taken all reasonable steps to prevent sexual harassment

-– Trade union changes: blacklisting; industrial relations framework
+– Trade union changes: strengthened blacklisting rules and industrial relations framework

 – Regulation of umbrella companies